LeptaSpace/zs/README.md

 * Strings are enclosed in < and > rather than the stupidly ambiguous " and ".
 * The rest should be obvious at first reading, that is the point.

+## The Virtual Machine

+I finally settled on a bytecode threaded interpreter.
+The 'threading' part refers to the way the code runs together, not the concurrency.
+However the play on words may be fun later.
+A metal direct threaded interpreter literally jumps to primitive functions, which jump back to the interpreter, so your application consists of 90% hand-written assembler and 10% glue.
+It's elegant.
+It doesn't work in ANSI C, though gcc has a hack "goto anywhere" trick one could use.
+One is not going to, at this stage.

+So we use a token threaded bytecode interpreter.
+That is, a byte is an instruction.
+The inner interpreter steps through opcodes one by one, until and if the machine finishes.
+Where opcodes take parameters, these come just after, byte by byte.

+The fastest way to decode such opcodes (suddenly I care about performance, and don't even ask, it's a complex tradeoff of short and long term costs/benefits that'd take pages to explain) is a switch statement.
+No, in fact it's a series of "if"s.
+So the most frequent opcodes, those that can mess with the machine itself, get handled directly in the VM.

+I like the technique of slicing answers into "cheap" and "nasty".
+Cheap is easy to change and changes often.
+Nasty is hard to change and changes rarely.
+Opcodes 240-254 are built-in opcodes; changing them requires modifying the VM source itself.
+These built-ins get to play with the instruction pointer, or "needle".
+That means the needle can be held in a register.
+This helps performance, at least theoretically.

+Opcodes 0-239 are "atomics", and point to a look-up table of function addresses.
+As we register new atomics, each gets assigned a new number.
+The compiler uses that number (0-239) as opcode.
+These opcodes are in separate source files, I expect.
+They get a VM context to talk to, yet they cannot see or change the needle.

+255 is the opcode for "do more complex stuff", which means atomics added later.
+Perhaps the byte after the 255 will be the class number.
+Who knows, or cares at this stage.
+Future extensibility!
+240 core atomics is enough for now.
+The future can use three-byte or longer opcodes.

+So:

+* 240-254 are built-in opcodes, essential to machine operation.
+Decoding costs must be minimal.
+These are handled by a long if statement (or switch) in the inner loop.
+These opcodes can modify the instruction pointer.

+* 0..239 are class 0 atomics, assumed to be most commonly used and the core runtime for ZeroScript machines.
+They are easy to extend by modifying the VM source code.
+That means they should be common to all ZeroScript runtimes.
+Decoding costs are very low.

+* 255 + whatever are higher class atomics.
+We can assume these change externally, i.e. via dynamic load libraries.
+We assume decoding costs are insignificant compared to to the work the atomics do.

+## Other Goals

+This experiment started with the idea of a domain specific language for ZeroMQ examples.
+This is still a good idea.
+I'd like a language that compiles into clean C, Ruby, Python, whatever, using our code generation skills.
+It would solve a lot of problems in teaching ZeroMQ.

 ## Bibliography